 While I saw no other foreign tourists in the town’s market, I have seen more than 20 foreign tourists out there.

 Additional information about Kashgar Sunday Market.

-There’s a heavy military presence in the whole Xinjiang province these days, so don’t get surprised by all heavy armored military around the city.
+There’s a heavy military presence in the whole Xinjiang province these days, so don’t get surprised by all heavy armoured military around the city.

-There are 4 trains a day from Kashgar to Urumqi and vice versa, the fastest train takes only about 16 hours these days and the slowest about 24 hours.
+There are four trains a day from Kashgar to Urumqi and vice versa; the fastest train takes only about 16 hours these days and the slowest about 24 hours.